houlianglv/myScrollBar/README.md

 You can use myScrollBar.js to add your custom scroll bar.

 ## Dependencies:
-jquery 1.x (for IE support).
+jQuery 1.x (for IE support).

-jquery 2.x (cannot support IE < 9).
+jQuery 2.x (cannot support IE < 9).

 jquery.mousewhell.min.js.
-For support mousewheel event.
+A jQuery plugin for support mousewheel event.

 ## Usage:
   Example: